wesleylhandy/social-sharing-client/README.md

-# CBN Sharing Client Documentation
+# CBN Share Client Documentation

-The **CBN Sharing Client** provides configurable social sharing functionality for Facebook, Twitter, and/or Email.
+The **CBN Share Client** provides configurable social sharing functionality for Facebook, Twitter, and/or Email.
 Built off the `cbnShare API`, this **Client** will either create `click` event handlers for preexisting buttons or generate styled buttons with event handlers to pass social sharing data to the `cbnShare API` which will in turn trigger alternately Facebook, Twitter, or Email shares of the page according to configuration.

 ## How It Works